awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-buckets.rst

 #######################################

 .. meta::
-    :description:
-        Creating, listing, and deleting Amazon S3 buckets using the AWS SDK for C++.
+    :description: Managing Amazon S3 buckets using the AWS SDK for C++.
-    :keywords:
+    :keywords: s3

 Every object (file) in |S3long| must reside within a *bucket*, which represents a collection (container) of objects.
 Each bucket is known by a *key* (name), which must be unique.
 For detailed